socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 Both informal, ad hoc modeling and somewhat more diligent approaches are supported:

-* [Context Mapper](https://contextmapper.org/) provides a DSL for DDD, as well as transformation and refactoring tools.
+* [Context Mapper](https://contextmapper.org/) provides a DSL for DDD as well as transformation and refactoring tools.
 [This paper](https://contextmapper.org/media/SummerSoC-2020_Domain-driven-Service-Design_Authors-Copy.pdf) summarizes the supported patterns and introduces the stepwise design approach and the tool support for it.
 * Any drawing tool, including online and offline ones are often used.
 * Whiteboards, both physical and virtual ones such as [miro](https://miro.com), also are a natural choice.